yanader/MarsRover/README.md

 ### Instructions

-To start the programme, run Main.java.
+To start the programme navigate via terminal to the location of MarsRover.jar and execute with

+> `java -jar MarsRover.jar`

 This will provide you with a custom-built Command Centre which will allow you to control the Mars Rover.

 1. Setup
    1. Provide the size of the Plateau to be explored in the format "X Y" where X and Y are positive integers.